Secure by architecture.

 One-way by design

 Veil is a one-way offramp.
-Funds flow in one direction: from your crypto wallet, through a licensed conversion partner, to your bank account.
+Funds flow in one direction: from a crypto wallet, through a licensed conversion partner, to a bank account.
 There is no reverse path.

-If someone gains access to your API key, the worst outcome is that an offramp is triggered early - to your own bank account.
+If someone gains access to your API key, the worst they can do is trigger an offramp to your own bank account.
+They can’t send anywhere else - third-party payouts always need a fresh email code.
 Your money still arrives at your bank.
 Not theirs.

 What an attacker cannot do